andy5313/frontline-education/README.md

 React App that Displays React's Contributors and their Github Repository!

 The app is split into a list view that has a grid retrieved from React contributor's Github API and a detail view that displays the current selected contributor.
 You can click the button to learn more about the individual React contributor's repositoriees on Github as well.
+The grid data persists on local storage.

 List view
-The list view retrieves and displays a list of contributors to the React repository For each contributor, includes their:
+The list view retrieves and displays a list of contributors to the React repository.
+There is a search functionality that displays contributor's usernamee that matches the search input.
+For each contributor, includes their:
 - Username
 - Avatar